7 Ways To Prevent Prostate Cancer

 2) Say No to Dairy

 In many households, dairy is a staple.
 We consume it on a daily, in the form of cheese, milk, chocolate, ice cream, and butter.
-Historically milk has been heralded for its health benefits, especially when it comes to bone health.
-Yet, despite these claims, research suggests that dairy may increase your risk of developing prostate cancer.
+Historically, milk has been recognized for its potential benefits, particularly in promoting bone health.
+However, some research suggests a potential association between dairy consumption and an increased risk of prostate cancer, but this connection requires further investigation.

 As men age, their levels of testosterone decline while their levels increase, resulting in a hormonal imbalance which results in middle-age spread, loss of assertiveness, and a drooping sex drive.